 Crunchy Cornflake Cookies

-Featured in Desserts That Transform Moments.
+Category: Desserts That Transform Moments

 Make these fast, no-bake peanutty cornflake cookies.
 They're sweet, easy, and great for dessert or snacks.